LucyWilcox/LucyWilcox.github.io/_portfolio/7_project.markdown

 ---
 layout: post
 title: Polymorphic Typed Language
-description: a project with a background image
+description:
-img: /img/1.jpg
+img:
 ---

-Created an explict parametric polymorphic typed language that can be used via a shell interface.
+Created an explicit parametric polymorphic typed language that can be used via a shell interface.
 Previously in this class we created several different interpreters and parsers.
 My partner and I built off of this work to create a language which checks types before evaluating.
+The language is built on top of Python.

-It can compute imputs such as
+It can compute inputs such as:

 	---
 	(+ 3 4)  -> 7
 	---

-But will reject
+But will reject:

 	---
 	(+ 3 false) -> error